matthewbdaly/laravel-postcodes/README.md

 UK postcode lookup service provider for Laravel and Lumen.
 Uses [Postcode Client](https://github.com/matthewbdaly/postcode-client) to enable lookups using Ideal Postcodes.

+Note that this service provider caches lookups indefinitely, since they don't change too often, but you may want to clear the cache from time to time.
+To do this, flush the `postcodes` tag.

 Installation for Laravel
 ------------------------